SkywardApps/popcorn/docs/dotnet/DotNetTutorialInspectors.md

 We give you a very simple example here where we've added a Response object that we set with the appropriate results we would like returned.

-And there you have it - your two options to set an inspector from within Popcorn and as always please submit any issues or PRs should we be missing something that will support you and/or your team.
+And there you have it - your two options to set an inspector from within Popcorn.
+As always, please submit any issues or PRs should we be missing something that will support you and/or your team.